Skip to content

 Cloud WorkstationsNo supportNative support

-Neither tool provides official enterprise-grade support for Vim or Neovim, creating a significant gap for organizations with developers using these editors.
-Augment Code provides native integration across VS Code, JetBrains, and Neovim without requiring IDE changes, preserving existing workflow investments while delivering comprehensive IDE coverage.
+Neither tool provides official support for Vim or Neovim, a gap that matters for orgs with mixed editor preferences.
+Augment Code provides native integration across VS Code, JetBrains, and Neovim without requiring IDE changes, so existing workflow investments stay intact.

 Enterprise Security: JetBrains AI vs Gemini Code Assist Compliance